wavefrontHQ/docs/pages/doc/application_monitoring_overview.md

 Once the data is in our service, you can monitor your applications and visualize the data.
 You can:

 * View the services on the [Services and Applications page](service_and_application_view.html).
-* See how a specific service communicates with the other service using the [Service Map](service_map.html).
+* See how a specific service communicates with the other services using the [Service Map](service_map.html).
 * Identify potential hotspots using the [Service Dashboard](tracing_service_dashboard.html).
 * Create charts using the RED metrics.
 * View the traces and spans on the [Traces Browser](/tracing_traces_browser.html).